kimocoder/pidcat/README.md

                         Supported colors (case ignored): {BLACK, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE, BG_BLACK, BG_RED, BG_GREEN, BG_YELLOW, BG_BLUE, BG_MAGENTA, BG_CYAN,
-                        BG_WHITE}.
+                        BG_WHITE, NONE}.
 The color with prefix 'BG_' is background color.
-You can have multiple '--grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options.
+And color 'NONE' means NOT highlighting with color.
+You can have multiple '-- grep' options in the command line, and if so, the command will grep all of the key words in all '--grep' options.
 Escape '|' with '\|', and '\' with '\\'.
   --hl HIGHLIGHT_WORDS  Words to highlight in log messages.
 Unlike '--grep'
                         option, this option will only highlight the specified words with specified color but does not filter any